reactive/data-client/docs/core/api/Controller.md

 ## resetEntireStore() {#resetEntireStore}

-Resets/clears the entire Rest Hooks cache.
+Resets/clears the entire Reactive Data Client cache.
 All inflight requests will not resolve.

 This is typically used when logging out or changing authenticated users.